top of page

 To honor Luxemburg’s Centennial, our team transformed our outdated, unsafe, and rarely-used village park into an inviting location for family recreation.
 We demolished old park equipment, spread two semi loads of mulch beneath new equipment, built ten children’s picnic tables, painted recycling barrels, and constructed park benches and a project sign.
 We constructed a fire truck climbing toy, painted the older play equipment and the park shelter, and sealed/painted the basketball court.
 We obtained funding for new lighting and a security camera.
 In May, we encouraged public participation with our second “Music in the Park” event.

-Individuals or teams of any size may participate in Community Problem Solving in three divisions: Junior (grades 4-6), Middle (grades 7-9), and Senior (grades 10-12).
+Individuals or teams of any size may participate in Community Projects in three divisions: Junior (grades 4-6), Middle (grades 7-9), and Senior (grades 10-12).
 For a team, you may want at least 3 or 4 students, and for large projects groups of up to 15 are possible.
-You may have more than 15 students involved; however, please note that a maximum of 15 students may participate in the CmPS competition at the International Conference if the team qualifies.
-Since CmPS projects are long-term activities, lasting up to a year or more, students need to be committed to following through with the activity.
+You may have more than 15 students involved; however, please note that a maximum of 15 students may participate in the Community Projects competition at the International Conference if the team qualifies.
+Since Community Projects are long-term activities, lasting up to a year or more, students need to be committed to following through with the activity.
 Complex projects may take quite a bit of organization, with tasks divided among the participants.
-Having a background in the Global Issues competition or curricular components of FPS is a great start for students in CmPS, but it is not required.
-If they have not been involved with FPS, students do need to be taught the problem solving process as part of their community problem solving experience.
+Having a background in the Global Issues components of FPS is a great start for students in Community Projects, but it is not required.
+If they have not been involved with FPS, students do need to be taught the problem solving process as part of their Community Projects experience.

 How can I get started with my students?

-Training in the problem solving process is important for coaches of Community Problem Solving groups.
+Training in the problem solving process is important for coaches of Community Projects groups.
 Workshops are usually scheduled for fall in Wisconsin.
 (Please call March-September for more information.)
 If you are not able to attend a training workshop, resources are available to help you “train yourself.”
 Check the sales page under Coaches for essential publications available from fpspimart.org.
 Publications for Global Issues Problem Solving teach the problem solving process.
-You will also find publications for CmPS.
-Also download the CmPS information on the Registration and Fees page.
-If you wish, we can put you in touch with other adults who have coached CmPS groups and have taken teams to both State Bowl and the International Conference.
+You will also find publications for Community Projects.
+Also download the Community Projects information on the Registration and Fees page.
+If you wish, we can put you in touch with other adults who have coached Community Projects groups and have taken teams to both State Bowl and the International Conference.

 See REGISTRATION & FEES for project information and entry forms

-How do I register students for Community Problem Solving?
+How do I register students for Community Projects?

-CmPS Coach and Project information, entry forms and due dates are available on the Registration and Fees page.
-Wisconsin also has a supplement to the project requirements.
-Contact wisfps2@charter.net for this information.
-Let the office know if you would like to be put in touch with an experienced CmPS coach.
-The entry fee is submitted along with the entry materials, which must include a written report, addendum pages, and a scrapbook as described in the CmPS materials.
-The postmark date is in mid to late February.
+Community Projects Coach and Project information, entry forms and due dates are available on the Registration and Fees page.
+The entry fee is submitted along with the first entry due date in December.
+The second due date is in mid to late February.
 Students may continue to work on their projects after the initial submission date.

-CmPS projects are read by a state evaluator in early March.
+Community Projects are read by a state evaluator in early March.
 The aspects considered are the written report (overview of the project, implementation of the action plan, and project outcomes), the addendum, and the scrapbook.
 Winning individuals and teams in each division are invited to attend the opening ceremony of the State Bowl to set up a visual display and give an oral presentation about the project.
-First place projects with enough points may qualify for the International Conference; this determination is made by the CmPS evaluation coordinator.
+First place projects with enough points may qualify for the International Conference; this determination is made by the Community Projects evaluation coordinator.
 High quality second place projects may sometimes be submitted to the international office for an additional consideration.

 Problem Solving Process